 If you asked my mother how she made pie crust, she never said a word.
 Instead, she just lifted her hand and rubbed her fingers against her thumb.
 That's the way it is for me and teaching.
 It has a feel.
 I'm not someone who knows and the student is someone who does not know.
 Each person who is a student of writing is a student of life.
 I too am a student.
 Good writers know that about themselves.
 My job as a teacher is to first create a safe environment.
 It is a terrifying thing to bring your inner life out of the closet and read it aloud to a group.
 Secondly, I must listen for the heartbreak, the rage, the shame, the fear that is hidden within the words.
 Then I must respect where each individual student is in relation to his or her broken heart and act accordingly.
 Most of all, at the beginning, as a teacher, I must give the permission to do it wrong.
 In the wrongness there is a treasure.
 If a wrong note is played long enough, the dissonance can become the speech of angels.
 And last, I think, and most important, but important because it is last, when my relationship with the student is solid, and when the student has a strong foothold in his or her writing, I bring out my jungle red fingernails, play the devil's advocate, be the bad cop, the irreverent fool--whatever it takes to teach perseverance, self-trust, and discipline.
 Because I encourage excellence, and each of us has our own excellent, and excellence only comes with not being afraid of who you are.
 To learn to speak your truth honestly with a clear voice takes lots of practice, and every trick in the book to keep you going down the arduous, cruel, lonely, glorious path of a writer.

-Tom teaches an ongoing weekly critique group in Portland and focused 3-5 day intensive workshops occasionally with his co-teacher and partner Michael Sage Ricci and teacher-in-training Kevin Meyer.
+Tom teaches an ongoing weekly critique group in Portland and focused 3-5 day intensive workshops occasionally with his co-teachers Michael Sage Ricci, Kevin Meyer, and Matty Byloos.
 Sign up on the contact page to be added to our mailing list or to inquire about workshops.